The Property Finders

-Alex Sorrell contacted The Property Finders when he was about to take a gap year from the U.K. and everything.
-He planned to spend the first several months in Andalucía.
+When Alex Sorrell contacted The Property Finders he was about to take a gap year from the U.K. and everything and he planned to spend the first several months in Andalucía.
 A keen kite-surfer, he knew exactly where he wanted to be; within 20 minutes of Tarifa, the wind-surfing & kite-surfing capital of Europe.
 He planned to leave the U.K. in early July, had planned his travels through S.E.
 Asia and Australia for later on but hadn’t quite got around to organizing somewhere to live in Spain.
 So that gave me about five months but Alex needed a mortgage and taking into account the time needed to arrange that once a property had been found I had to find the property no later than the end of April to have a chance of completing in time.
 So even with everything going smoothly I had 10 weeks at best to actually locate the ideal property and the only way this was going to happen was if Alex used Tarifa property finders to track down properties for him.

 - A detached house with a large garden

 - A good view with no other houses in sight

 - Maximum travel time to Tarifa: 20 minutes

 - Must be able to mortgage

 - Budget: approximately £350,000 (equivalent to 500,000 € at the time)

 - Tarifa and the surrounding area has very strict planning controls, much of the area is designated as National Park and property of the type Alex was hoping to buy is in very short supply.
 I warned him at the outset that the short list of recommended properties was likely to be very short indeed.

 - This area is probably the worst in Andalucía when it comes to the paperwork; incorrect Title Deeds are almost the norm or even no Title Deed at all.
 I knew I would see properties that matched the criteria but would have to turn them down for legal reasons.